 Immediately, the mass of the besiegers took possession of the fortress.
 They disarmed the Swiss and the Invalides, and seized de Launey, who was dragged towards the Hôtel de Ville.
-On the way the mob, furious at his treachery, heaped every kind of insult on him; twenty times he was nearly killed, despite the heroic efforts of Cholat and another.9 These two men protected him with their own bodies, but, when only a hundred steps from the Hôtel de Ville, he was dragged out of their hands and decapitated.
+On the way the mob, furious at his treachery, heaped every kind of insult on him; twenty times he was nearly killed, despite the heroic efforts of Cholat and another.
+These two men protected him with their own bodies. but, when only a hundred steps from the Hôtel de Ville, he was dragged out of their hands and decapitated.
 De Hue, the Commandant of the Swiss, saved his life by declaring that he was devoted to the Town and the Nation, and by drinking to them, but three officers of the Bastille staff and three soldiers were slain.
 As to Flesselles, the Provost of the Merchants, who was in correspondence with Besenval and the Duchess de Polignac, and who had, as appears by a passage in one of his letters, many other secrets to hide that were very compromising for the Queen, the people were about to execute him when an unknown man shot him dead.
 Did this unknown man think that dead men tell no tales?

 As soon as the bridges of the Bastille had been lowered the crowd rushed into the courtyards and began to search the fortress and free the prisoners entombed in the oubliettes.
 There was great emotion, and tears were shed at the sight of the phantoms who issued from their cells, bewildered by the light of the sun and by the sound of the many voices that welcomed them.
-These poor martyrs of royal despotism were carried in triumph by the people through the streets of Paris.
-The whole town was soon delirious with joy on hearing that the Bastille was in the hands of the people, and their determination to keep their conquest was redoubled.
-The coup d'état of the Court had failed.
+These poor martyrs of royal those whom they named the Enragés - only to succumb in their turn, in the month of Thermidor, to the attacks of the counter-revolutionary middle classes.